osoriojuan/stock-market-api-service/README.md

 # stock-market-api-service
-Application to obtain information about the stock market The application is compiled with Java 17 and the dependency manager is gradle.
+* Application to obtain information about the stock market.
+* The application is compiled with Java 17 and the dependency manager is gradle.
-The application is designed with hexagonal architecture to favor domain-driven design
+* The application is designed with hexagonal architecture to favor domain-driven design.

 ### SignUp ###
 The endpoint `POST` `/api/auth/signup` is used to create user registration and to be able to invoke the endpoint to obtain the authorization token